-Our Environmental Footprint reduction goals for 2030, compared to a 2019 baseline, are as follows:
+Our Environmental Footprint reduction goals for 2030, versus a 2019 baseline, are as follows:

-- 1. Reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030; - Increase electricity from renewable sources to 50% of total electricity usage by 2030; - Increase operational energy efficiency by 20% by 2030; and - 4.
+- 1. Reduce absolute Scope 1 and 2 GHG emissions by 30% by 2030; - 2.
+Increase electricity from renewable sources to 50% of total electricity usage by 2030; - 3.
+Increase operational energy efficiency by 20% by 2030; and - 4.
 Reduce waste disposal intensity by 25% by 2030.

-As for physical risks, the third-party assessment determined that, in the aggregate, we are generally at low risk for adverse impacts resulting from wildfire, coldwave, heatwave, flood, sea level rise and hurricanes.
+As for physical risks, the third-party assessment of our top 1,000 sites determined that, in the aggregate, we are generally at low risk for adverse impacts resulting from wildfire, cold wave, heat wave, flood, sea level rise and hurricanes.

 The assessment identified water stress as a moderate to high physical risk at some of our locations.
-However, upon further analysis, many of the Sherwin-Williams sites in the highest water stress risk areas are distribution warehouses and offices, where water use is limited (employee-related uses).
+However, upon further analysis, many of the Sherwin-Williams sites in the highest water stress risk areas are distribution warehouses and offices, where water use is limited to employee-related uses.
 A modest number of our manufacturing sites are in water-stressed areas, as described by the World Resources Institute, and we are working with these sites to assist in mitigating and monitoring water stress risk effectively.

-RISK TYPE: Acute Physical
+Risk Type: Acute Physical